justinline/100-days-of-code/log.md

 **Today's Progress:** Coachella Roulette

 **Thoughts:** Needed some new inspiration for music to listen to at work.
 Decided to make a script to select a random performer from the Coachella 2018 lineup.
 Very fun, quick and extremely satisfying.
 May add some more functionality in future.

+### Day 8 and 9: January 5/6, 2018

+**Today's Progress:** CSS Drawings

+**Thoughts:** Had serious migraines over the weekend and couldn't bear to look at a screen.
+The times I did I spend working through 'https://coding-artist.teachable.com/courses/155435' to draw CSS images.